calimero-archive/docs/docs/getting_started/explorer.md

 By clicking on any of the blocks, you'll be able to have an overview of:

-- The date the transactions occured
+- date the transactions occured
-- The account author of transaction
+- account author of transaction
-- The status of the transaction
+- status of the transaction
-- The block and parent hash
+- block and parent hash
-- The transaction amount
+- transaction amount
-- The receipt of the transaction
+- receipt of the transaction
-- The gas used for the transaction
+- gas used for the transaction

 ![](../../static/img/blocks_overview.png)